 Everyone knows squats are good for you.
 It’s one of the best compound movements you can do for your lower body and is a staple of just about every half decent legs workout.

 It recruits a huge number of muscles throughout your legs, including quads, glutes and hamstrings.
-What’s more, when you add weight to the movement, it can help work your core muscles too.
+What’s more, when you add weight to the movement, it can help work your core and back muscles too.

 Once you’ve got the bodyweight squat nailed, you can move on to weighted variations.
 This is where you really start growing strength and shape in your muscles.